Easy Low Carb Keto Taco Stuffed Tomatoes Recipe

 taco stuffed tomato1 (1 of 1)

-This probably wouldn’t be a choice of my kids but the hubby and I loved it!
 My hubby is not really a fan of warm cooked tomatoes so he would have preferred them not baked.
-You could certainly skip the baking of the tomatoes if you prefer crisp and fresh!
-I love them warm and soft when their natural sweetness comes through!
+You could certainly skip the baking of the tomatoes if you prefer crisp and fresh and just scoop the taco meat right in them!

 taco stuffed tomato2 (1 of 1)